aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

   6. Click on Launch Product.

   Note: The service catalog product will create a patch maintenance window in your account in the designated region and also trigger a tagging lambda function which will look for environment tag on your EC2 instances/AutoScaling Groups and put the patching tags on it accordingly.

+# Exception Management

+This solution provides a way to exempt any EC2 instance or AutoScaling group from Patch management.
+You need to add an exception tag **'patch_install=no'** to the respective resources to exempt from the patching regime.
+The automation will not create tags related to patching on those resources which has the exception tag.

 # Tag-Monitoring